Meowcolm024/amy3/README.md

 3. need to supply a main function using `@main`
 4. added parametric types for ADT and functions
 5. optional type signature for local bindings
+6. const folding optimization

 ## Known issues

 The generated JavaScript program is not stable, it may exit will with `max stack size reached`, which is quite strange.
-This is probably realted to the weired readline...
+This is probably related to the weired readline...

 ## Primitives